ethyca/fides/docs/fides/docs/getting_started/docker.md

     INFO  [alembic.runtime.migration] Will assume transactional DDL.
     ```

-3. `fidesctl ping` -> This confirms that your `fidesctl` CLI can reach the server and everything is ready to go!
+1. `fidesctl ping` -> This confirms that your `fidesctl` CLI can reach the server and everything is ready to go!

     ```bash
     root@796cfde906f1:/fides/fidesctl# fidesctl ping
     Pinging http://fidesapi:8080...
-    Ping Successful!
+    Fidesctl is healthy!
     ```

 ## Next Steps